 The impressive Mont Saint Michel abbey in France is a historic and architectural wonder that draws millions of visitors every year.
 This year is a special time to visit, as the region will be celebrating the 75th anniversary of the D-Day Landings and the Battle of Normandy.
-Here is the best time to visit Mont Saint Michel and more facts you need to know before you arrive.
+Here is the best time to visit Mont Saint Michel and everything you need to know before you arrive.

 It is an island municipality surrounded by quicksand